Not long ago, Karuna Rajanayakam felt trapped in the corporate world.

 Fulfillment, she believed, would come if she escaped the office to enter vocational ministry.
 She began weekend classes at Dallas Theological Seminary to learn to help people grow spiritually.

-Then her friend Liz Tennen found out about Priority Associates, the marketplace ministry of Campus Crusade for Christ.
-Liz became a staff member with PA and helped Karuna discover a new mission field -- her colleagues.
+Then her friend Liz Tennen found out about Cru's city ministry.
+Liz became a staff member with Cru and helped Karuna discover a new mission field -- her colleagues.

 How Jesus Became Important to Karuna

 Karuna was 2 when her father brought their Christian family to Houston from Chennai, India, to work as an engineer at Amoco Oil Corp.
 Settling in a suburb that was home to NASA's scientists and astronauts, the family's conservative values clashed with the secular American culture.

 Rebellion hit full scale for Karuna at the University of Houston, where she passed only 4 classes in 5 academic years.
 One semester, she never attended class.
 Expelled by the university, Karuna covered by claiming to her parents that she was switching majors and could only study nursing at community college.

 She studied Buddhism, but was reminded of Jesus' uniqueness when a high-school friend, excited about his faith, expressed concern about Karuna's lifestyle.
 That meeting prompted her to confess years of deceit to her parents.

 Their gracious, forgiving response led Karuna to kneel on the living room floor with her father, pray and surrender her life to Christ.

 Finding a Place for Faith at Work

 With new priorities, she finished her bachelor's degree and MBA in just over 3 years, but soon got consumed by her career.

 "Work became my life," Karuna, now 34, says.
 "I wanted to go as fast as I could up the corporate ladder.
 My focus was on my promotion, to be acknowledged.
 The root of the issue was money and power."